SecScholar/Digest/content/posts/committees.md

 tags: ['leadership']
 ---
 # Overview
 *Note: Chair Applications besides the service Chair is filled, but member applications are open!
-Email David (read below) for information*
+Email David (email below) for information*

 In Circle K there are a number of Committees that carry out tasks that are needed for the district to run.
 Through being in these Committees members can get to know the workings of Circle K on a district level and if you become a chair, you can lead entire parts of the district.